 The Plan is subject to the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
-During the period from June 1, 2020 to December 31, 2020, the Plan permitted participants to make both tax deferred and Roth contributions up to the lesser of 75% of their eligible compensation or \$19,500.
-For 2019, and during the period from January 1, 2020 to June 1, 2020, participants could make both tax deferred and after-tax contributions up to the lesser of 50% of their eligible compensation or \$19,000.
+For 2021 and during the period from June 1, 2020 to December 31, 2020, the Plan permitted participants to make both tax deferred and Roth contributions up to the lesser of 75% of their eligible compensation or \$19,500.
+During the period from January 1, 2020 to June 1, 2020, participants could make both tax deferred and after-tax contributions up to the lesser of 50% of their eligible compensation or \$19,500.
+Participants could make both tax deferred and after-tax contributions up to the lesser of 50% of their eligible compensation or \$19,500.
 Participant contributions are recorded when they are withheld from the participant's wages.
-The \$19,500 limit may be adjusted in future years by the Internal Revenue Service ("IRS").
+The \$19,500 limit may be adjusted in future years by the IRS.

 Subject to limitation, the Company matches contributions made by employees into the Plan at an amount equal to 50% of a participant's total monthly contributions up to 6%, for a maximum employer match of 3% of their compensation.
-Also, the Plan Sponsor may make a discretionary contribution to the Plan, which is subject to the Company's Board of Directors' approval, provided the Company attains certain predetermined profit levels.
-The Plan Sponsor did not make a discretionary contribution for the years ended December 31, 2020 and 2019.
+Also, the Plan Sponsor may make a discretionary contribution to the Plan, subject to the Company's Board of Directors' approval, provided the Company attains certain predetermined profit levels.
+A discretionary contribution of approximately \$12,634,000 was made for the Plan's year ended December 31, 2021 and is recorded as employer contributions receivable in the accompanying Statements of Net Assets Available for Benefits.
+The Plan Sponsor did not make a discretionary contribution for the year ended December 31, 2020.